 What Is Civil Rights Law?

-By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on February 2, 2023
+By Super Lawyers staff | Reviewed by Oni Harton, Esq. | Last updated on May 23, 2025

 Federal and state laws exist to protect Americans from discrimination.
 If you have been discriminated against by an employer or a government agency and seek to bring a claim under the applicable law, you are using civil rights laws.
 These laws have created legal remedies for those suffering from unfair treatment by the government or even private parties in some cases.

-• Where you will file your case depends on whether the right was created by federal law or state law, and it will depend on whether you are a member of a federally protected class or a state-protected class.

 Civil rights laws aim to promote equal treatment and protect people from discrimination.
+Civil rights laws are created through court cases and federal legislation to protect people from discrimination.
+Where you will file your case depends on whether the right was created by federal law or state law.
+Whether you are a member of a federally protected class or a state-protected class impacts your ability to bring a successful case.

-If your civil rights are interfered with, you might have a legal claim and may be able to recover monetary damages.
+If someone interferes with your civil rights, you might have a legal claim and may be able to recover monetary damages.

-• Title VII of the Civil Rights Act of 1964: protects employees from discrimination on the basis of race, color, national origin, sex, and religion.
+• Title VII of the Civil Rights Act of 1964 protects employees from discrimination on the basis of race, color, national origin, sex, and religion.

-• Voting Rights Act of 1965: prohibited racial discrimination against voters.
+• Voting Rights Act of 1965 prohibited racial discrimination against voters.

-• Age Discrimination Act of 1975: prohibits discrimination based on age.
+• Age Discrimination Act of 1975 prohibits discrimination based on age.

-• Family and Medical Leave Act (FMLA): allows employees to take time off for health care needs such as taking care of a new child or sick family member.
+• Family and Medical Leave Act (FMLA) allows employees to take time off for health care needs such as taking care of a new child or sick family member.

 If your civil rights have been violated, you may be able to file a claim to recover damages.
 Where you will file your case depends on whether the right was created by federal law or state law, and it will depend on whether you are a member of a federally protected class or a state-protected class.